adenmosun/bc-18--twitterSentimentAnalysis-/README.md

  AlchemyAPI's sentiment analysis ===>
                                           algorithm looks for words that carry a positive or negative connotation then figures out which person, place or thing they are referring to.
-It also understands negations
+It also understands negations doc sentiment mixed	1 indicates that the sentiment is both positive and negative score	Sentiment strength (0.0 == neutral) type	Sentiment polarity: positive, negative, or neutral

 Use the Twitter API to fetch tweets for a particular user and save them in JSON file (for a given period e.g. 1 week or 1 month depending on the volume).
 Show % progress as the Twitter API is fetching the tweets.